Healthdirect Free Australian health advice you can count on.

 How is aortic dissection treated?

-If you have an aortic dissection, you may need to keep taking blood pressure medicine for the rest of your life and you will need regular checks with your doctor.
+If you have an aortic dissection, you may need to keep taking blood pressure medicine for the rest of your life.
+You will also need regular checks with your doctor.

 Can aortic dissection be prevented?